-British Columbia's top doctor is encouraging everyone connected with children under 12 to get vaccinated as the school year begins next week.
+VICTORIA — British Columbia's top doctor is encouraging everyone connected with children under 12 to get vaccinated as the school year begins next week as the latest modelling suggests COVID-19 cases are expected to rise by the end of September.

-Dr. Bonnie Henry says about 600,000 kids in that age range are not eligible for vaccination in B.C., and rising cases in the United States are directly linked to low immunization rates in the community.
+Dr. Bonnie Henry said about 600,000 kids in that age range are not eligible for vaccination in B.C., and recent talks with her counterparts at the Centers for Disease Control and Prevention in the United States indicated a rise in severe cases leading to hospitalizations is directly linked to low immunization rates in the community.

 This report by The Canadian Press was first published Aug.
 31, 2021.